ZeyadTarekk/Embedded-Systems-Labs/README.md

 # Embedded-Systems-Labs
-- Lab solutions for the Embedded Systems Course taught at Cairo University.
+- Labs solutions for the Embedded Systems Course taught at Cairo University.